orthecreedence/cl-async/_posts/2012-11-15-adding-syntax-around-futures.md

 I may write code-walking macros that mimick `handler-case`, but I also may not.
 It really just depends on the work to reward ratio.

+UPDATE: See the post on [error handling with futures](http://orthecreedence.github.com/cl-async/2012/11/23/error-handling-with-futures.html).
+I used lisp's built-in version of code walking, `macrolet` (so not code walking at all, thank god), to build [future-handler-case](/cl-async/future/#future-handler-case).
+`future-handler-case` provides `handler-case` like error handling for asynchronous operations involving futures.